Adarshninja/Adarshninja/README.md

 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on real world projects
 - 📫 How to reach me www.linkedin.com/in/adarshninja
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: The First Computer “Bug” Was a Real Bug.
+- ⚡ Fun fact: The First Computer “Bug” Was a Real Bug 😉.

 <!---
 Adarshninja/Adarshninja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.